solo-io/valet/README.md

 # Valet

 Valet is a tool for automatically ensuring the state of kubernetes clusters, Solo products, and demo applications.

+## Installing

+The easiest way to install Valet is to run:

+`go get -u github.com/solo-io/valet`

+This will put the latest valet binary in your `$GOPATH/bin` directory.

+## Example Usage

+### Example 1: Deploy Open Source Gloo on Minikube

 For example, given the following configuration in `demo.yaml`:

 ```yaml
 cluster: